Multi-Channel Attention Selection GANs for Guided Image-to-Image Translation: Experiments

-\textbf{State-of-the-Art Comparison.} We compare the proposed SelectionGAN with the leading hand gesture translation methods, i.e., PG2~\cite{ma2017pose}, SAMG~\cite{yan2017skeleton}, DPIG~\cite{ma2017disentangled}, PoseGAN~\cite{siarohin2018deformable} and GestureGAN~\cite{tang2018gesturegan}.
+\textbf{State-of-the-Art Comparisons.} We compare the proposed methods with the leading hand gesture translation methods, i.e., PG2~\cite{ma2017pose}, SAMG~\cite{yan2017skeleton}, DPIG~\cite{ma2017disentangled}, PoseGAN~\cite{siarohin2018deformable}, Pix2pixHD \cite{wang2018high}, GauGAN \cite{park2019semantic}, and GestureGAN~\cite{tang2018gesturegan}.
 Comparison results are shown in Table~\ref{tab:gesture_comp}.
-We can see that our SelectionGAN achieves competitive results on both datasets compared with existing methods except GestureGAN.
-GestureGAN is a model carefully designed for this task, thus it obtain slightly better results than ours.
-We also provide results of user study in Table~\ref{tab:gesture_comp}.
-Note that the proposed SelectionGAN achieves the second best results compared with other strong baselines.

-\textbf{Qualitative Evaluation.} Qualitative results compared with existing methods are shown in Fig.~\ref{fig:gesture_comp_results}.
-We can see that the proposed SelectionGAN achieves competitive results compared with the leading approaches.
-Moreover, we show the learned uncertainty maps in Fig.~\ref{fig:gesture_comp_results} and~\ref{fig:gesture_results}.
+We can see that our SelectionGAN and SelectionGAN++ achieve competitive results on both datasets.
+Note that GestureGAN achieves better results than the proposed methods.
+The reason is that GestureGAN is carefully tailored and designed for this task, meaning that GestureGAN is fine-turned to this task with the network structure, loss objective, and hyper-parameter selection.
+However, the proposed methods are novel and unified GAN models, which can be used to handle various settings of guided image-to-image translation without modifying the network structure, the loss objective, and hyper-parameters.
+Qualitative results compared with existing methods are shown in Fig.~\ref{fig:gesture_comp_results}.
+We can see that our SelectionGAN and SelectionGAN++ also generate photo-realistic results on this challenging task.
+Moreover, we show the learned uncertainty maps in Fig.~\ref{fig:gesture_results}.

 \textbf{Controllable Hand Gesture Translation.} In Fig.~\ref{fig:gesture_results}, we provide results of controllable hand gesture translation.
-We can see that the proposed SelectionGAN can translates a single input image into several output images while each one respecting the constraints specified in the provided hand skeleton.
+We can see that the proposed SelectionGAN can translate a single input image into several output images while each one respecting the constraints specified in the provided hand skeleton.

+\textbf{SelectionGAN vs. SelectionGAN++.} We also provide comparison results of SelectionGAN~\cite{tang2019multi} and SelectionGAN++.
+The results of hand gesture translation are shown in Table \ref{tab:gesture_comp}.
+We can see that SelectionGAN++ achieves better results than SelectionGAN on all metrics.
+Meanwhile, SelectionGAN++ generates more photo-realistic results than SelectionGAN, as shown in Fig.~\ref{fig:gesture_results}.